gkovacs76/liferay-docs/discover/deployment/articles-dxp/00-introduction/00-intro.markdown

 # @product@ Deployment

-@product@ is one of the most flexible applications on the market today with respect to database and application server support.
-Liferay supports a wide variety of databases and application servers, freeing you to use the ones you think are best. @product@ also scales very well.
+@product@ is one of the most flexible applications on the market today with respect to database and application server support. @product@ supports a wide variety of databases and application servers, freeing you to use the ones you think are best. @product@ also scales very well.
 You can install @product@ on a shared hosting account, on a multi-node cluster running a commercial application